w3f/polkadot-wiki/docs/learn/learn-guides-asset-conversion.md

 liquidity can be added to it via the `Pallet::add_liquidity` function.

-For example, the snapshot below shows how to create liquidity pool with `ROC` tokens and `EDU` tokens with the asset with ID `149` on Rococo Asset Hub.
+For example, the snapshot below shows how to create liquidity pool with `ROC` tokens and `EDU` tokens with the asset ID `149` on Rococo Asset Hub.
 Creating this extrinsic requires knowledge of [XCM Multilocations](xcm/fundamentals/multilocation/summary.md).
 From the perspective of AssetHub, an Asset Hub, the asset with an `AssetId` of `149` has a MultiLocation of

 ```
 {